2. Attachment and Trust Instead Of Goodies

 • When the parties get closer, he takes his dog a little more behind him, but maintains speed and posture.
 In this way he shows his dog that he is protecting him and that he is in between.
 Not like most dog owners who hide behind their dog according to the motto «Don’t worry Fido, I’ll protect you from behind …».

-• But the dog owner notices that the oncoming party has the dog on a flex line and that the dog is still uncontrolled in all directions.
-Therefore, he asks the other party in a friendly manner to lead his dog to the other side, because his dog is still insecure.
+• But the dog owner notices that the oncoming party has the dog on a flex leash and that their dog is still uncontrolled underway in all directions.
+Therefore, he asks the other party in a friendly manner to lead their dog on the other/distant side, because the first dog is still insecure.
 By the way, why should he ask in a friendly way?
-Correct, apart from being a friendly person, the dog owner shows his dog that this is not a dangerous situation
+Correct, apart from being a friendly person, the dog owner shows his dog that this is not a tense and dangerous situation

 • The other party secures his dog and the two dogs cross at maximum distance from each other